aws-actions/amazon-ecs-render-task-definition/README.md

         cluster: my-cluster
 ```

-If you choose to add environment variables using the "secrets" input, add the secrets input
+If you choose to add environment variables using the "secrets" input, add the "secrets" input
-and set it to `true` in your GitHub workflow and add the secrets section to your
+and set it to `true` and your "region-name" in your GitHub workflow and add the secrets section to your
 [task definition](https://aws.amazon.com/premiumsupport/knowledge-center/ecs-data-security-container-task/).
-The "valueFrom" should include this specific format:
+The "valueFrom" in your task definition should include this specific format:

 ```
 {
     "name": "var-from-parameter-store",
-    "valueFrom": "ssm:path/to/variable"
+    "valueFrom": "ssm:/path/to/variable"
 }
 {
     "name": "var-from-secrets-manager",
-    "valueFrom": "secretsmanager:path/to/variable"
+    "valueFrom": "secretsmanager:/path/to/variable"
 }
 ```

 Notice the "ssm" and "secretsmanager" prefix, both of which are followed by a ":" (colon) and variable path.
+The parameter path must start with "/" (a forward slash).

 See [action.yml](action.yml) for the full documentation for this action's inputs and outputs.